10-Day Iceland Itinerary: Westfjords, Highlands & North Iceland

 LEARN MORE: Reykjanes Peninsula

-Depending on your interests and flight times, you may opt to visit the Blue Lagoon.
-It’s located in this area and is very close to the airport.
-If you are planning to do that, remember to book your tickets in advance!
+Depending on your interests and flight times, you could also visit the Blue Lagoon, located close to Keflavik Airport.
+If you plan to go, be sure to book your tickets well in advance since it often sells out.

-To give you a better idea of where everything is located, I created this map indicating all the places mentioned in this 10-day Iceland itinerary.
+To give you a better idea of where everything is located, I created this map showing all the places mentioned in this 10-day Iceland itinerary.

 How to use this map: Use your computer mouse (or fingers) to zoom in or out.
 Click on the icons to get more information about each place.
 Click the arrow on the top left corner for the index.
 Click the star next to the map’s title to add it to your Google Maps account.
 To view the saved map on your smartphone or PC, open Google Maps, click the menu and go to ‘Your Places’/’Maps’.
 If you want to print the map or see it in a bigger window, click on ‘View larger map’ in the top right corner.